Nonce list in PIT entry "infinitely" grows for long-lived Interests

 I have found another problem with rib self-registrations (#1772) that probably is real reason.
 Will report more as I have results from new tests.

-#6 Updated by Junxiao Shi about 5 years ago
+#6 Updated by Junxiao Shi over 5 years ago

 Suppose an Interest is expressed once a second, the probability of having a duplicate Nonce after one month is 0.06%.